 In early August we took a cruise from Seattle to Alaska.
-It was our second cruise, and our first with Holland America, which we liked quite a bit for the laid back atmosphere, ports and on-ship activities.
-There was a lot to do, but the thing I enjoyed most (aside from trivia) was the demonstration on how to make this recipe from Holland Ameria.
+It was our second cruise, and our first with Holland America.
+We chose that brand for the laid back atmosphere, ports and on-ship activities.
+There was a lot to do, but the thing I enjoyed most (aside from trivia) was the demonstration on how to make this Crème Brulee recipe from Holland America's culinary arts center.

 To be fair, I’m going to have to try Alton Brown’s recipe and compare the two, but this one was excellent.
 Plus, I got to pull my torch out of the back of the pantry and use it!

 2 cups heavy cream